Benefits of Money Management for College Students

 Purchase or rent used school books

-Books and materials for classes can cost hundreds of dollars, even more than $1,000, depending what you're studying.
+Books and materials for classes can cost hundreds of dollars, even more than $1,000, depending on what you're studying.
 No matter what your financial situation is during college, textbooks are a significant expense.

-Renting or purchasing used textbooks is an easy way to save money and beat the system in college.
+One way to manage money in college is by renting or purchasing used textbooks is an easy way to save money and beat the system in college.
 Your campus bookstore will sometimes offer used books at a discount, however, sometimes these can be exceptionally pricey.

 If you choose to rent, renting college textbooks is a very easy process.
 According to Chegg, you can save up to 90% by renting a book rather than buying it.
 When renting, make sure to be wary of any late fees or damage penalties.
 Search on Amazon for used textbooks, or shop online at places like Chegg and Valore that offer several discounted options.